nathanc8/portfolio-angular/README.md

 Welcome to my **personal portfolio** project built with [Angular](https://angular.io/)!
 I developed this project on personal time during my formation at Ada Tech School.

+I'm excited to say that it is available on [Vercel](https://portfolio-angular-cazard-nathan.vercel.app/)!

 ---

 ## 🚀 Features